nwhitehead/pzretro/README.md

 My family had trouble reading the pixel font when playing games, so I replaced the default font with an anti-aliased monospaced font.
 This can be controlled by the core option "Use custom anti-aliased font".
-After changing the option you need to restart the core entirely to have it take effect.
+After changing the option you need to restart the current game to have it take effect.
 Default is on.

 Many games have message text that refers to keys to press, so I added the RetroPad button names to the title screen but still show the correspondence to keyboard keys.
 So if a game talks about pressing `R` to restart, hopefully it makes sense what that means.
+I setup my own installation of RetroArch so that my keyboard bindings match the normal PuzzleScript bindings (so `X` keyboard key maps to `A` RetroPad button etc.)

 ## Future work